A Sequential Benders-based Mixed-Integer Quadratic Programming Algorithm and Its Implementation in the CAMINO Toolbox: Statements and Declarations

-We thank Adrian B\"urger, Clemens Zeile, L\'eo Simpson, and Ramin Abbasi-Esfeden for inspiring discussions.
-Andrea Ghezzi and Moritz Diehl acknowledge funding from the European Union via ELO-X 953348, the German Research Foundation (DFG) via Research Unit FOR 2401, project 424107692, 525018088, and the German Federal Ministry for Economics and Climate Action (BMWK) via 03EI4057A and 03EN3054B.
+Andrea Ghezzi and Moritz Diehl acknowledge funding from the European Union via ELO-X 953348, from DFG via projects 504452366 (SPP 2364), 560056112 (robust MPC), 535860958 (ALeSCo) and 525018088 (MAWERO), and from BMWK via 03EN3054B.
 Wim Van Roy is supported by the Baekeland scholarship (Grant 182076), given by Atlas Copco Airpower NV, Wilrijk, Belgium, and by the Institute for the Promotion of Innovation through Science and Technology in Flanders (VLAIO), Belgium.
-Sebastian Sager acknowledges funding from the DFG via RTG 2297 and SPP 2331.
+Sebastian Sager acknowledges funding from DFG via RTG 2297 and SPP 2331.